Directors: Alverto Cavalcanti, Charles Crichton, Basil Dearden and Robert Hamer

 Call Cornish Riviera Box Office on (01726) 879500

-at Tourist Offices in St Ives, Penzance, Falmouth, Truro, St Mawes, Bodmin, St Austell, Looe, Liskeard & Launceston plus The Heartlands, Pool, Redruth and ‘Bookends’ Fowey
+Or Buy over the counter at Tourist Offices in St Ives, Penzance, Falmouth, Truro, St Mawes, Bodmin, St Austell, Looe, Liskeard & Launceston plus The Heartlands, Pool, Redruth and ‘Bookends’ Fowey

 St Austell Bay TIC is on the ByPass and at Rail Station